Published by Jeremy. Last Updated on November 14, 2023.

 Pittsburgh has thriving tourism scene that brings in millions of visitors per year, be it for our many sporting events, major conventions, or purely from the fact that the city is pretty awesome (okay, we may be a bit biased on that one).

-Since founding Discover the Burgh in 2015, one of the most common questions we receive is “what hotel should I stay at during my visit” as a decent percentage of those who check out our site are those coming in from out of town.
-To help answer this question, and continue our quest to experience everything Pittsburgh has to offer, we decided to make it our mission to personally visit every single hotel in Pittsburgh.
+Since founding Discover the Burgh, one of the most common questions we receive is “what hotel should I stay at during my visit”.
+To help answer this question, and continue our quest to experience everything Pittsburgh has to offer, we decided to make it our mission to personally check out every single Pittsburgh hotel.

 Not via a Google search, not by passing through the lobby or on a 30-minute guided tour, but by personally staying the night in every single hotel in the Pittsburgh.